didoesdigital/steno-dictionaries/README.md

 /.*[^P]W\+[AOEU*-]\+.*": ".*b.*"
 ```

-- Strokes containing `OEU` that aren't used for "oi" sounds like "boy" or "oil" are probably a misstroke:
+- Strokes containing `OEU` that aren't used for "oi" sounds like "boy" or "oil" are probably a misstroke or a brief:

 ```
 /[^A]OEU.*": "[^o][^iy]\+",